maxbai15/Bai-Max-Portfolio/docs/classes/ap-networking/routing.md

 <img width="886" height="94" alt="Image 2-25-26 at 10 13 AM" src="https://github.com/user-attachments/assets/c18f56f2-4fe2-4691-8bcb-dd487ac4d4bb" />

-My public IP address is different from my private IP address.
-They are not the same to shield my device from being seen by random devices when connecting to public spaces like the internet.
+My public IP address is different from my private IP address as shown by the two screenshots above.
+They are not the same to shield my device from being seen by random devices when connecting to public spaces like the internet or other networks.
+It also allows multiple devices on a private network to shared one public IP address whenever connecting to the broader web or other networks.

 **Ping Partner Private IP Address Screenshot:**